neelance/ffi_gen/README.md

 Roadmap
 -------

-* Improved YARD documentation comments
 * Support for more libraries:
   * OpenGL
   * Cairo
   * (Write me if you have a whish)
+* Automatic generation of object oriented wrappers
+* Polish YARD documentation comments some more

 Hints